Comprehensive-Jason/better-obsidian-readwise/README.md

 ## Usage

-* Install the Readwise Official plugin within Obsidian
+* Install the Improved Readwise plugin within Obsidian
 * Enable the plugin
 * Connect the plugin to your Readwise account
 * Customize the export settings, if desired
 * Initiate the first sync
 * Thereafter, the plugin can be configured to sync automatically or manually

-## Support

-* Please see our [Documentation](https://help.readwise.io/article/125-how-does-the-readwise-to-obsidian-export-integration-work) or email us at hello@readwise.io ðŸ™‚

 ## Community Resources